 Before I can continue Scrap Facts and Age, I’ll need to clear it with my new editors—but I’m optimistic we can work something out.
 I should be back in your inbox with new links to new stories in a jiffy.

 If you love Scrap Facts, consider hitting the “like” button at the bottom of this page, or sending it to a friend.
 You can also send your own scrap facts to email@example.com to be featured in future editions.
 Wanna keep in touch outside of this newsletter?
 Follow me on Twitter and Instagram.

-Top image by E. Y. Smith, headshot drawing by Richard Howard.
+Top image by E. Y. Smith; headshot by Matt Anzur.